vuezy/teeny-store/docs/guide/basics.md

 <<< @/examples/calculator/snippets/4-compute.js#compute

 One last thing—let's persist the state to the `localStorage` so it survives a page reload.
+To do that, we will have to configure the store instance to use the [persistence plugin](/api/persistence-plugin).

 <<< @/examples/calculator/snippets/5-persistence.js#persistence